lizethniviayo2024-hub/Taller/README.md

 # Taller

-This is the initial state
+This is the initial state.

+This is the Lizeth's change